Zsombroo/jkpg-building-detection/README.md

 ```

 ### Script to create tf-records
 Before training of the model, images and ground truth data (xml) is serialized through protobuf.
 Two scripts from [Gilbert Tanner github](https://github.com/TannerGilbert/Tensorflow-Object-Detection-API-Train-Model) is refactored and merged to make the process more easy.
-The merged script is found in this repository (create_tfrecords.py).
+The merged script is found in our repository (create_tfrecords.py).

 ### Tensorboard
 Tensorboard is used to visualize the result from training and evaluating the models created.